mykolaharmash/works-for-me/README.md

 ```

-### Images syntax
+### Images Syntax

 ```
 # Image title (./image.png)
 ```

-## Commit message convention
+## Commit Message Convention

-RSS-feed is based on a commit-messages.
+Start your commit messages with one of the tags:

-If you are about to commit new toolkit, start commit-message with `new: `
+- `new: ` — if you are about to commit new toolkit

 ```
 new: John Doe (Software Engineer)
 ```

-Commit-message will end up in RSS.

-For major updates to existing toolkit, use `update: `, that also goes to RSS.
+- `update: ` — for major updates to existing toolkit

 ```
 update: Changed IDE
 ```

-If you want to fix some typos or make minor changes, use `fix: `, nobody will see that one.
+- `fix: ` — for fixing typos or minor changes
 ```
 fix: Fixing typos
 ```